Syssos/Go_Shell/README.md

 ## Logging

 This program will log errors to a file called "logfile.txt".
 It will be placed within the working directory upon running the program.
 This is temporary as I figure out where the most convient place for this file to live on the system is.

+## Travis

+Very unhappy with this, .org worked the first time I used it no issues. the .com is the worst thing I've ever seen.